What does ASH Ireland, Council of the Irish Heart Foundation do?

 ASH Ireland’s specific aims direct its work towards reducing the impact of disease, disability and death caused by tobacco use in Ireland.

-1. ASH Ireland aims to enhance the education of the public concerning all aspects of tobacco control and the harmful effects of all forms of tobacco and nicotine consumption.
+1. We aims to enhance the education of the public concerning all aspects of tobacco control and the harmful effects of all forms of tobacco and nicotine consumption.

-2. ASH Ireland encourages research into cigarette smoking and all forms of tobacco use to be conducted within Ireland.
+2. We encourage research into cigarette smoking and all forms of tobacco use to be conducted within Ireland.
 ASH Ireland actively disseminates relevant research to the general public, media and health professionals.

-3. ASH Ireland will assist in preserving and protecting public health by participating in relevant public health campaigns.
+3. We will assist in preserving and protecting public health by participating in relevant public health campaigns.

-4. ASH Ireland will advocate for evidence-based measures to reduce the prevalence of tobacco use, such as eliminating all forms of tobacco advertising and promotion, and the implementation of an appropriate tobacco taxation policy.
+4. We will advocate for evidence-based measures to reduce the prevalence of tobacco use, such as eliminating all forms of tobacco advertising and promotion, and the implementation of an appropriate tobacco taxation policy.

-5. ASH Ireland will continue to campaign for a smoke-free environment for all.
+5. We will continue to campaign for a smoke-free environment for all.

-6. ASH Ireland will assist in providing an action-oriented information resource through a dedicated website and other communication channels.
+6. We will assist in providing an action-oriented information resource through a dedicated website and other communication channels.

-7. ASH Ireland will assist in broadening the base and skills of individuals involved in tobacco control through proactive networking.
+7. We will assist in broadening the base and skills of individuals involved in tobacco control through proactive networking.

-8. ASH Ireland will liaise with relevant international bodies, and where appropriate, will be represented on those bodies.
+8. We will liaise with relevant international bodies, and where appropriate, will be represented on those bodies.

-9. ASH Ireland will assist in the provision of activities in furtherance of the above aims.
+9. We will assist in the provision of activities in furtherance of the above aims.

-10. ASH Ireland will continually monitor the activities of the tobacco industry, and take appropriate action.
+10. We will continually monitor the activities of the tobacco industry, and take appropriate action.

 ASH Ireland was established in 1992 by the Irish Heart Foundation and the Irish Cancer Society.

 The Irish Heart Foundation has funded ASH Ireland’s activities from its inception.
-This independent funding ensures that ASH Ireland has an independent voice in the on-going debate on a range of tobacco issues.
+In 2018, ASH Ireland became an official council of the Irish Heart Foundation.

 Is ASH Ireland a registered charity?